 Also, by looking at all of the people named in Romans chapter 16, it is indisputable that Paul already knew many of these people personally and could vouch that they already received the Spirit.
 For as we saw in Part 5 of “Holy Spirit?
 Never heard of the Guy“, guiding people to receive the Holy Spirit with tangible signs was part of Paul’s ministry as seen in Acts chapter 19:1-4.
 And, in examining Paul’s method of questioning in Acts chapter 19, we saw that it was usually during water baptism where the apostles tended to minister the baptism of the Spirit.

 Therefore, it is easy to conclude that in Romans 8:9 and its, “…and if anyone does not have the Spirit of Christ, they do not belong to Christ” sentence, that the apostle Paul was simply using this expression of receiving the Spirit of Christ as just another way of describing the day that one became converted.
 This phraseology isn’t unique to this one passage in Romans, Paul actually uses similar language in his other letters (i.e., Galatians 3:1-5, where he references the event of receiving the Spirit as synonymous with one’s initial conversion).
-And in other passages, Paul describes a person’s conversion experience in other terms. such as water baptism (Romans 6:3-4, Col. 2:12) and also are just putting faith in God (Romans 10).
-The apostle Peter also reminds his audience about their conversion in referring to water baptism (I Peter 3:21-22).
+And in other passages, Paul describes a person’s conversion experience in other terms such as water baptism (Romans 6:3-4, Col. 2:12), and then also just as putting faith in God (Romans 10).
+The apostle Peter also reminds his audience about their conversion in referring to water baptism (I Peter 3:21-22), and in Acts 15:7-9 Paul speaks of both their and the gentiles’ conversions as when they received the baptism of the Holy Spirit.

 The most logical way to make sense then of Paul’s different references is to conclude that Paul used the different elements of the conversation experience interchangeably to refer to the same life-changing day when a person begin to follow Jesus.